 Have the past couple of weeks been rough for anyone else?
 Whether you've had a doozy of a week, are at your breaking point, still diligently working on that "take care of myself first" New Year's Resolution, or are just looking for any excuse to treat yo' self, take some time to indulge yourself in one (or many) of these self-care activities:

-- Whip out one of those slightly extra beauty tools you got as a gift -- dry brush, jade facial roller, rose quartz gua sha stone, that kind of thing -- and give yourself the extra 5-10 minutes it takes to include them in your routine.
+- Whip out one of those slightly extra beauty tools -- dry brush, jade facial roller, rose quartz gua sha stone, that kind of thing -- and give yourself the extra 5-10 minutes it takes to include them in your routine.
 All of these trendy tools have health benefits like reducing inflammation and increasing blood circulation while also providing a mindful activity that connects you to your body and gives you a moment to yourself.
 They're also all made from natural materials!
+(We also carry Bath Brushes and Anti-Cellulite Brushes!)

 - Treat yourself to a massage or acupuncture.
 You can often find great and relatively inexpensive local options, and your health insurance might even cover it for you!
 Otherwise, you can try asking a significant other or friend to do it for you (massage, not acupuncture!).